 The word obsequious comes from the Latin root word sequi, meaning “to follow.”
 As a mnemonic device, you can imagine an obsequious graduate student who follows the professor around, hanging on his or her every word.

 Full Definition: (verb)—to exclude from a group by common consent

-Though its pronunciation might make you think of a flightless bird, the term ostracize actually means “to exclude from a group by common consent,” according to the Merriam-Webster dictionary.
+Though its pronunciation might make you think of a flightless bird, the term ostracize actually translates to the phrase denoting the concept “to exclude from a group by common consent,” according to the Merriam-Webster dictionary.
 This definition makes ostracize a perfect addition to our list of words every college student should know since this concept often comes up in university classes like history, political science, and sociology, for example.
 Some synonyms for the word include:

 Learn this word, and you may just prevent yourself from being ostracized by your well-spoken classmates.

-Official Definition: (noun)—a remedy for all ills or difficulties; cure-all
+Official Definition: (noun)—a remedy for all ills or difficulties; a cure-all

 In the age of Covid, everyone is looking for a panacea, so this is an apt word to add to your college vocabulary list.
 It is important to remember, though, that even as panacea refers to a “remedy” and “cure-all,” according to Merriam-Webster, its usage isn’t limited to medical ailments exclusively.
 Rather, panacea can refer to a perfect solution to a wide range of problems.
 Some synonyms associated with the term include: